Be sure to complete each item included in the Enrollment Checklist. Each step will help you prepare for your arrival at UWRF.

 6. Arrive on Campus and Attend International Student Orientation and Registration Events

 These programs are designed to help you meet other students and to familiarize you with campus resources and services.
 We strongly encourage you to participate in these programs – you’ll learn all you need to know about starting your experience at UWRF.
-Watch your email for important details about international student orientation, class registration, and Week of Welcome programs.
+Watch your email for important details about international student orientation.

 7. Check your UWRF email account regularly